 - Ten kinesiologists elected by their peers for three year terms, one of whom must be a member of an Ontario university’s faculty or department of kinesiology, and

 - At least six and no more than eight public members appointed by the Ontario government to provide the public's point of view.

 While kinesiologists are elected by their peers, they do not represent them.
-All Council members are required to put the interests of the public ahead of the interests of the profession.
+Once elected or appointed, all Council members are required to put the interests of the public ahead of the interests of the profession.

 Determining your electoral district

 There are seven electoral districts for the purpose of Council elections.
-Your electoral district is based on the location where you primarily work, and if you are not working, where you live.
-To view the districts and the number of kinesiologists elected from each district, click here.
+Your electoral district is determined by where you primarily work.
+If you are not working, your electoral district is determined by where you live.
+View the electoral districts

 Elections are held every July.
 The schedule is as follows:

-- in 2019, and in every third year after that, for the member from District 1, and for one member from districts 4 and 5.
+- in 2019 and three years after, District 1, and one member from Districts 4 and 5.